hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 .. note::
-   Sometimes the word will not be normalized depending on the localization settings of your postgres installation.
-Default language is English but this can be changed by passing the language of you are working with as an argument.
+   Sometimes the word will not be normalized depending on the localization settings of your Postgres installation.
+The default language is English but this can be changed by passing the language of you are working with as an argument.